 An example of Daisy is the female character on the television show "The Dukes of Hazzard" who was famous for her short denim shorts, called "Daily Dukes."

 An example of a daisy is the best artwork in a gallery.

-- Any of several plants of the composite family, especially a widely naturalized Eurasian plant (Chrysanthemum leucanthemum) having flower heads with a yellow center and white rays.
-Also called oxeye daisy, white daisy.
+- A widely naturalized Eurasian plant (Leucanthemum vulgare syn.
+Chrysanthemum leucanthemum) having flower heads with a yellow center and white rays.

-- A low-growing European plant (Bellis perennis) having flower heads with pink or white rays.
-Also called English daisy.
+- A low-growing plant (Bellis perennis) native to Europe and widely naturalized, having flower heads with white or pinkish rays.

 - The flower head of any of these plants.

 From American Heritage Dictionary of the English Language, 5th Edition

 - Old English dæġes ēaġe (“day's eye”) due to the flowers closing their blossoms during night.